-- Stir in the starter using slow up-and-down motions.
+- Stir in the starter thoroughly.
 Cover and maintain the temperature at 88°F for 30 minutes.
 Leave the milk undisturbed for the duration of the ripening period.

-- Add the cheese coloring, using a whisk to incorporate thoroughly.
+- <Add the diluted cheese coloring, using a whisk to incorporate thoroughly.

-- <Add the rennet, pouring it through your perforated cheese spoon into the milk then stirring for a full minute, using slow up-and-down motions, right down to the bottom of the pot.
-Cover and let it set for 30 to 45 minutes, maintaining the temperature at 88°F.
+- <Add the rennet, pouring it through a perforated spoon into the milk then stirring for a full minute, using slow up-and-down motions, right down to the bottom of the pot.
+Cover and let it set for 30-45 minutes, maintaining the temperature at 88°F.

-- Line a colander with clean, damp butter muslin and suspend it over a large bowl, bucket, or sink.
+- Line a colander with clean, damp butter muslin and suspend it over a large bowl.
 Ladle the curds into it.
 Let the curds drain in the colander for 5 minutes.
-Toss in 1 tablespoon of the salt.
+Toss in 1 tablespoon of cheese salt.

-- Place the saved whey back into your cheese pot and heat it to 122°F. Remove it from the heat.
+- Place the saved whey back into the pot and heat it to 122°F. Remove from heat.
 Take the boules out of the draining sacks and submerge them in the warmed whey for 20 minutes, taking care to maintain the temperature.
 Turn the cheeses a few times within the whey.
-Re-dress the cheeses into their cloth draining sacks and hang them up to drain again for 6 hours this time.
+Re-dress the cheeses into their cloth draining sacks and hang them up to drain again for 6 hours.

 - Prepare 2 quarts of medium brine (26 ounces of salt to 1 gallon of water), and chill it to 50°F. Remove the cheeses from their cloth sacks and submerge them in the brine.
-Put a cover over the container of brine and cheese and put it into the refrigerator overnight.
+Put a cover over the container of brine and cheese and refrigerate overnight.

 - Take the boules out of the brine and pat them dry with a paper towel.
-Put them on a cheese mat and allow them to air-dry for 1 to 2 days.
+Put them on a cheese mat and allow them to air-dry for 1-2 days.